Qazeer/InfoSec-Notes/General/Port_scan.md

 It has been actively developed for over a decade, and has numerous features beyond port scanning.

-Nmap uses raw IP packets to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.
+`nmap` uses raw IP packets to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.

-In addition to the classic command-line Nmap executable, the Nmap suite includes an advanced GUI and results viewer (Zenmap), a flexible data transfer, redirection, and debugging tool (Ncat), a utility for comparing scan results (Ndiff), and a packet generation and response analysis tool (Nping).
+In addition to the classic command-line `nmap` executable, the `nmap` suite includes an advanced GUI and results viewer (`Zenmap`), a flexible data transfer, redirection, and debugging tool (`Ncat`), a utility for comparing scan results (`Ndiff`), and a packet generation and response analysis tool (`Nping`).

 ###### Usage